sdetmharinavi/hnvtx/scripts/output.md

   try {
     await db.sync_status.put({ tableName: entityName, status: 'syncing', lastSynced: new Date().toISOString() });

-    // --- THE DEFINITIVE FIX ---
-    // ALWAYS use the `get_paged_data` RPC.
-This is the only secure and reliable way to bypass RLS
-    // for a full data sync for both tables and views. const { data: rpcResponse, error: rpcError } = await supabase.rpc('get_paged_data', {
+    const { data: rpcResponse, error: rpcError } = await supabase.rpc('get_paged_data', {
       p_view_name: entityName,
       p_limit: 50000,